 Obtaining an education, and earning a college degree is important, but it is not a requirement for starting your business.
 This means that you can start your own business without earning a degree.
-The concept of entrepreneurship doesn’t care about your college degree.
+The concept of entrepreneurship doesn’t care about your college degree, and this is why –

 In addition, what you learn in college would be different from what you see in the business world.
 In this case, it is not your knowledge that would make you thrive, but your professionalism and experience.